cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 using SmemCopyAtom = Copy_Atom<SM75_U32x4_LDSM_N, cute::half_t>;
 ```

 Our copy atom this time leverages the `LDSM_N` SASS[^2] instruction: Load from Shared Memory with the "N"ormal row-major/no-transpose layout.
 It moves 4x32-bit words = 128 bits per instruction, similar to our async load from before.
-However, this instruction is quite special--it is *specifically made for tensor core MMAs*.
+However, this instruction is quite special -- it is *specifically made for tensor core MMAs*.
 As we'll see in the next section, the tensor cores require specific threads to have specific pieces of each fragment.
 Although each thread issues a 128-bit transfer, it *does not necessarily end up with that data*.
 Instead, `LDSM` performs a specialized hardware warp shuffle so that each thread ends up with the correct data.

 This instruction is also commonly referred to by its PTX counterpart, `ldmatrix`: